 It’s important to note that these definitions can get a little murky.
 Most organizations today aren’t operating with absolutely no cybersecurity controls in place.
 The FAIR Institute recommends that companies modify the definitions somewhat, identifying inherent risk as “the current risk level given the existing set of controls.”

-In this more realistic scenario, residual risk represents the risks that remain after additional controls are applied.
+In this more realistic scenario, residual risk represents the remaining risks once additional controls are applied.

 On a more basic level, security teams that focus only on inherent risk are missing the full picture when it comes to understanding their organization’s risk profile, and that can lead to poor decisions when it comes to security.